 Who is This Clinical Fellowship Guide For?

-Whether you’re a current student in a degree program, a recent graduate, or a clinical SLP who is interested in mentorship opportunities, this ASHA Clinical Fellowship guide can help you.
+Whether you’re a current student in a degree program on your way to becoming an SLP, a recent graduate, or a clinical SLP who is interested in mentorship opportunities as part of your career as a speech pathologist, this ASHA Clinical Fellowship guide can help you.
 Below, you will find resources for every stage of the process.

 If you’re beginning to explore the ASHA Clinical Fellowship, visit our What is the ASHA Clinical Fellowship? page.
 You’ll find out why the fellowship is important, and what it can help you achieve in your career.